 Key steps

-- Preparation of information memorandum.
+- Preparation of the information memorandum.

 - Identification and approach of potential investors.